 The sheltered well stocked garden has its own hot tub and the cottage is pet friendly .This cottage is also often chosen for honeymoons , family reunions, anniversaries , and significant birthdays by couples requiring the luxury of a little extra private space.

-Foxes Reach has long been a family holiday favourite ( lots to do locally including numerous family orientated attractions, plenty of sporty things to interest active older children , Dr Who exhibit in Cardiff, and geocaching, the SUPERFAST WiFi ( from Sept 16) , and hot tub are hits with teens) .
+Foxes Reach has long been a family holiday favourite ( lots to do locally including numerous family orientated attractions, plenty of sporty things to interest active older children , international shopping and sporting events in Cardiff, and geocaching, the SUPERFAST WiFi , and hot tub are hits with teens) .
 We have many walkers ( every walk type from easy lanes to canalside to open mountain within about an hour ).